 The Porcupine Mountains Wilderness State Park squats on the Lake Superior southern shore in the Upper Peninsula region of Michigan, USA, just west of beautiful downtown Ontonagon.
 Kristin grew up hiking the tree-infested trails, and today we've driven up from the Wisconsin Northwoods for a couple of short preparatory hikes to get ready for the summer holiday.

-That's the Lake of the Clouds from near the Trailhead on the Escarpment, looking east (late July, 2010).
+That's the Lake of the Clouds from near the Trailhead on the Escarpment, looking east (29 July 2010).

 Kristin and son George gaze out over the vast tree-cluttered wilderness and contemplate our next steps.

 We're off southwest down the Big Carp River Trail along the Escarpment (down the Big Carp River Boardwalk for some of it).

 Off the scaffolding at last, with another glance back at the lake.